G Suite Backup Recovery

 - Google group – create a group using the same address as the recently closed account.
 You can assign several employees to receive notifications of messages received.

+Actually is should be your step#0!
 It is important to remember that any file or email not distributed before the Google apps account entirely deletes will be lost forever.
 That is why it is so important to have a backup solution.
 Google only allows for recovery of files for up to 30 days and restoration can only go back to the original user.

 Outlook, one of the most popular mail and calendar services for commercial use, has some growing competition.
 While many companies are beginning to turn to G Suite, powered by Google, they may not be ready to let go of their trusty standby.
 In fact, Outlook is so popular many administrators need a G Suite sync for Outlook solution.